LazyLyrics/carter-js/README.md

   const downvoted = await carter.downvote(interaction)
 ```

-You can pass in either a `CarterInteraction` object returned from `Carter.say()`, a `CarterConversationEntry` object obtained from the `Carter.history` array, or the TID contained in `CarterData.pid`.
+You can pass in either a `CarterInteraction` object returned from `Carter.say()`, a `CarterConversationEntry` object obtained from the `Carter.history` array, or the tid contained in `CarterData.tid`.

 `Carter.downvote()` returns a Boolean signifying the request was successful.